golang/website/content/static/doc/modules.md

 The `go mod download` command downloads the named modules into the [module cache](#glos-module-cache).
-Arguments can be module paths or module patterns selecting dependencies of the main module or [module queries](#module-queries) of the form `path@version`.
+Arguments can be module paths or module patterns selecting dependencies of the main module or [version queries](#version-queries) of the form `path@version`.
 With no arguments, `download` applies to all dependencies of the [main module](#glos-main-module).

 The `go` command will automatically download modules as needed during ordinary